 The SLU University Library is open to the public.
-When applying for a library card you agree to follow our lending rules.
+By using the library, you agree to follow our lending rules.

 Your responsibilities as a patron

-- It is not permitted to make notes in library books.
+- You are not allowed to make notes in library books.

 - The library provides access to databases, e-books and e-journals for non-commercial use.
 As a user, you have to follow license agreements and current legislation.

-You are guaranteed to loan the book for 30 days, and you can keep it for up to 180 days if it has not been requested by another patron.
-If someone else requests the book the loan period is shortened and you will receive a recall notice.
-If so, make sure to return the book immediately.
+You are guaranteed to keep the book for 30 days, and you can continue to keep it for up to 365 days, as long as no other patron has requested the book.
+If someone else does request the book you will get an email with a new due date.

 For material borrowed from libraries outside SLU the rules of the lending library applies.
 The standard loan period for interlibrary loans is 30 days, but it can be shorter depending on the lending library.
 Contact the SLU University Library if you want to renew an interlibrary loan.

 You are responsible for returning your loans on time.
-The library sends recall notices in order to make it easy for you to remember to return your loans.
+The library sends out emails and letters in order to help you remember to return your loans.

 Lost or damaged material

-If the material is not returned in spite of subsequent reminders, a bill will be issued.
+If the material is not returned after several reminders, an invoice will be issued.
 The charge covers the replacement cost, and the minimum charge is SEK 300.
-In addition to this an administrative fee of SEK 500 per item is issued.
-Unpaid bills are forwarded to debt collecting.
+Unpaid invoices are forwarded to debt collecting.

 If you damage or lose the material you have borrowed you are liable to pay compensation.
-The charge covers the price for a new purchase, plus an administrative fee of SEK 500.
+The charge covers the price for a new purchase.
 The value of a book that is not available for purchase is set to SEK 300.

-In agreement with the library you can replace the book yourself in order to avoid fees.
+In agreement with the library you can replace the book yourself in order to avoid the fine.

 If you lose a part of a multi-volume work and the part cannot be bought separately you are liable to pay for the replacement of the whole work.

-If you lose an interlibrary loan the lending library’s rules applies.
+If you lose an interlibrary loan the lending library’s rules will apply.